archfrog/KioskForge/README.md

 | CPU overclocking   | `cpu_boost`     | boolean | 0 = disable default overclocking, 1 = enable default overclocking.            |

 KioskForge currently only supports DHCP-assigned LAN IP adresses so there's no way of specifying a fixed LAN IP address.
-This basically means you need to talk to your network administrator about getting a static DHCP lease for the kiosk machine itself.
+This basically means you need to talk to your network administrator about getting a static DHCP lease for the kiosk machine itself, which is a very good idea, anyway, as you don't want to port scan and stuff if the kiosk suddenly goes down and needs fixing.

 **NOTE**:
 Currently, the interactive TUI editor *cannot* handle blank strings, so you may need to edit the configuration file manually using